AdairHdz/AdairHdz/README.md

 ### Hi there 👋

-My name is Adair Hernández, I'm from Mexico and I'm 21 y/o.
+My name is Adair Hernández, I'm from Mexico and I'm 22 y/o.
-Learning is one of my favorite activities and I'd like to become a web developer when I graduate.
-This account is for storing my school projects, but I'm planning on including some personal projects too.
-I'm interested in:
+I'm a web and mobile developer and I'm interested in:
 - Go
 - Javascript (and Typescript)
 - React.js